OscarB89/Pipeface/README.md

 ```
 As a user,
 When signing in, if I enter incorrect details,
-I would like to recieve a prompt to enter my details again
+I would like to recieve a prompt to enter my details again.
 ```

 ```
 As a user,
 So I can give updates about my life,
-I would like to make posts on my wall
+I would like to make posts on my wall.
 ```

 ```
 As a user,
 If I want to change a post,
-I can either update or delete a post
+I can either update or delete a post.
 ```

 ```
 As a user,
 So I can understand other people's posts better,
-I would like to be able to see who made the post and at what time
+I would like to be able to see who made the post and at what time.
 ```

 ```
 As a user,
 I want my friends to be able to see my news,
-I would like my newest posts to appear first
+I would like my newest posts to appear first.
 ```

 ```
 As a user,
 So that I can see what eveeryone has been doing
-I would like to be able to see all posts in one page
+I would like to be able to see all posts in one page.
 ```

 ```
 As a user,
 So when I login I see my posts,
-I would like to be redirected to my wall
+I would like to be redirected to my wall.
 ```

 ```
 As a user,
 So that strangers cant see my posts as a security feature,
-I would like only logged in users to see posts
+I would like only logged in users to see posts.
 ```

 ```
 As a user,
 So that I have full control over my posts,
-As the owner of posts, only I, can update or delete them
+As the owner of posts, only I, can update or delete them.
 ```

 ## Further Requirements
 - The project should be hosted online so that everyone can visit the website.
 - The project should have CI/CD.
-- The project should have a test coverage over 90%
+- The project should have a test coverage over 90%.

 ## Homepage